- New Technologies in the Solar Cell architecture

 In the new solar cell architecture category, TOPCon and HJT Have attracted more interest in the solar energy sector.
-The main driver of this shift in this segment is that PERC technology as another and prevalent technology has reached its threshold / limits around 24 to 25% efficiency.
-As a matter of fact, eight out of the top 10 solar panels in the Solar Edition’s December best Solar panels list were based on PERC technology, and only one released based on these two high-efficiency solar cells designs.
+The main driver of this shift in this segment is that PERC technology as another and prevalent technology has reached its threshold/limits of around 24 to 25% efficiency.
+As a matter of fact, eight out of the top 10 solar panels in the Solar Edition’s December best Solar panels list were based on PERC technology, and only one was released based on these two high-efficiency solar cells designs.
 However, this does not mean these technologies are not accepted among PV module manufacturers.
 Contrarily, it is a niche market that some giant PV module producers have invested massively in, and it is expected to be among areas that we hear a lot about in the coming years.

 Another popular segment with PV module manufacturers in 2021 in order to achieve high power output is big wafer size.
 In late 2019, together with utilizing PERC technology to reach high efficiency and power output, the big wafer format also gained popularity among them.
-This also led to the formation of a bipolar in the market to specify which big wafer formats actually reduces bill of material (BoM), levelized cost of electricity (LCOE), as well as increasing power density.
+This also led to the formation of a bipolar in the market to specify which big wafer formats actually reduce bill of material (BoM), Levelized cost of electricity (LCOE), as well as increasing power density.

-As the last hot topic in 2021, the industry has faced new entries which date backs to several years ago.
+As the last hot topic in 2021, the industry has faced new entries which date back to several years ago.
 This category accounts for agrivoltaics (agriculture+photovoltaic), building integrated photovoltaic or BIPV (building+photovoltaic), and floating photovoltaic (FPV).

 In the following paragraphs, we will go through the details of each category.